 A Second View

-In 1915 the railroad abandoned and dismantled the resort that had given so much pleasure to people during the warm summer days.
+In 1915 the railroad dismantled the resort that had given so much pleasure to so many people during the warm summer days.
 As the years rolled by, the city of Hillsdale assumed more and more responsibility for the area stretching north of the water supply plant.
+This site had been donated by the Edwin March family with the provision that it be annexed to the city of Hillsdale.
 A 1936 issue of the Hillsdale Daily News reported that four and a half of the eight acres in the area of the water plant had been developed into Waterworks Park.
 Lawns, which had been seeded the year before, now had charcoal burners, picnic tables and benches for relaxing.
 There was a cinder road leading to it, with parking available.
 Gardens had been created around the water works buildings and in the spring thousands of tulips bloomed (proving that the deer population was under control in the 1930's).

-No swimming was allowed at Waterworks Park because of a state law that prohibited swimming if the intake pipes for a water system supplying drinking water were located within 250' of the shore.
+No swimming was allowed at Waterworks Park because of a state law that prohibited swimming if the intake pipes for a water system supplying drinking water was located within 250 feet of the shore.
 This would have been a real disappointment to the populous except for the generosity of a nearby landowner.
 The area where Sandy Beach now stands belonged to Melvin Leypoldt of Cleveland.
-He allowed city residents to use the area and regular swimming lessons were organized each summer.
+He allowed city residents to use the area, and regular swimming lessons were organized each summer.
 There was even a waterfront director, Sol Wolfe.
-One wonders what precipitated a rather stern warning that appeared in the August 14, 1944 edition of the Hillsdale Daily News.
-It reminded people that there was no swimming after dark and trespassing charges would be brought against anyone violating that ban.

-With the addition of Owen Park, given to the city by Ralph L. Owen, and the acquisition by the city of Sandy Beach, the entire east and north sides of Baw Beese Lake were transformed into a large recreation area.
-Chief Baw Beese's home ground had become, and still is, a special spot for people seeking summer fun and a little relief from the heat.
+With the addition of Owen Park, given to the city by Ralph L. Owen, and the acquisition by the city of Hillsdale of Sandy Beach, the entire east and north sides of Baw Beese Lake were transformed into a large recreation area.

 Carol A. Lackey and JoAnne P. Miller